Skip to main content

 We’re here to help!

-Deadlines
+Application Deadlines

 Note on application deadlines: For Fordham University, we would like your application to be as complete as possible by the deadline.
 We do understand that it is not always possible for official scores and supporting documents to arrive with the application.
 Only the Common Application needs to arrive on or before the deadline.
 However, we should receive any other supporting documents within two weeks of the deadline.

-• Early Action (non-binding): November 1
+• Early Action (Non-Binding)*: November 1

-• Early Decision (binding): November 1
+• Early Decision I (Binding): November 1

-• Regular Decision: January 1
+• Regular Decision: January 3

-Information About Application Fee Waivers
+Information About the Application Fee and Fee Waivers

+Our application fee is $70.00.
 Our institution proudly participates in the following fee waiver programs:

 • College Board’s SAT-to-College Application Fee-Waiver Program.
 If you took the SAT using a fee waiver, you automatically qualify for a college application fee waiver to apply for admission here at Fordham University.
 You can learn more about this program at College Board.